rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ```

 ### -Temporary
-Do not send the history and do not include the response and prompt.
+Does not send the history and does not include the response and prompt.
-It is the same as passing -Forget and -Snub together.
+It's the same as passing -Forget and -Snub together.

 ```yml
 Parameter Set: (All)